 Since the damaged kidney is not efficient to control the level of sodium, potassium, or phosphorus when compared to a kidney without any issues, there’s a capped concentration of sodium, phosphorus.

 To delay the progression of chronic kidney disease, it has capped the phosphorus content to 0.15% on a dry matter basis.
 Plus, it’s a rich source of potassium as the cat with renal issues frequently urinates and tends to lose potassium via urination requires a potassium-rich supplement that strengthens the muscle and keeps the muscle weakness at bay.

 The omega-3 fatty acids play a crucial role to reduce blood pressure and reduce inflammatory issues.
-To provide adequate omega-3 fatty acid, this wet cat food includes Solomon and fish oil in its ingredients list.
+To provide adequate omega-3 fatty acid, Royal Canin Veterinary Diet Feline Renal Support E Canned Cat Food includes Salmon and fish oil in its ingredients list.